 Cardiopulmonary resuscitation, more commonly known as CPR, is one of the most important life-saving procedures that anyone can learn.
 CPR can be used for those suffering from cardiac arrest and other medical emergencies, and often, proves to be the difference between life and death.
 In the United States, over 475,000 lives

 .
 We also believe in making CPR recertification easy and convenient so that you can stay up to date with the most recent medical knowledge and techniques.
 Our comprehensive and 100 percent online courses allow you to earn your certification or recertification without ever leaving the comfort of your home.
 Our full range of accessible and affordable classes make it possible for anyone to learn these life-saving skills.
-In this blog, we take a closer look at the standard time needed to receive your CPR recertification.
-Through online CPR courses, most people are amazed at how fast they can receive their CPR certification or CPR recertification.
-We also run through some of the benefits of learning these important skills through online classes.

 Whether you learn adult CPR, child CPR, or infant CPR, this type of medical training is useful and important for everyone.
 Find out the difference between child and adult CPR